 The moral of the story is that the oppressor and the oppressed both lose humanity.
 One through hatred the other through oppression and hence both need to be liberated from these inhumane prisons.
 Mandela’s believe that the people are born free of hatred and learn it later is also a very enlightening lesson we learn from the chapter.
 The people learn to hate and therefore they can also learn to love is a beautiful take away from the lesson.

 Apartheid was the political system in South Africa due to which people were discriminated against based on their skin color and hence the native black people had almost negligible rights and freedom.The generals who would have arrested Nelson Mandela a few years ago saluted him and pledged their loyalty to him because he had been one of the key members in their fight against apartheid and now they had won the fight.
 Nelson was the new president and there was no difference between white and black.

 On 10th May, 1994 the first democratically elected government was established with their first non-white president as Nelson Mandela in South Africa.
 Hence it is a moment of glorious historical significance for the country.

 According to Nelson Mandela, a man has two obligations in his life.
 One is towards his family and friends the other is to his people and country.

 For Nelson Mandela, Courage doesn’t mean the lack of fear but the acceptance and winning over it.
 He learnt the true meaning of courage from thousands of freedom fighters and people who gave countless sacrifices for their country.

-This was all about the Class 10 A Long Walk to Freedom summary.
+This was all about the A Long Walk to Freedom Class 10 Notes.
 We hope you find these notes useful.
 Confused about the best stream after 10th?
 Sign up for a free session with our counsellors at Leverage Edu and we will help you select the best field as per your interests and prefereneces.